marcos-diazg/bimm143_S23/ethics.md

 ## Need help?
-You can reach the course director, Barry Grant, at <bjgrant@ucsd.edu>.
+You can reach the course instructor, Marcos Díaz-Gay, at <mdiazgay@ucsd.edu>.
 You can also talk to any of the IAs if you need immediate help, or (in an emergency) call 911.